 Apparently, nutmeg has some hallucinatory properties, but the amount needed to ingest in order to experience such things would likely make you very sick.
 Interestingly, mace from the aril of the nutmeg is the stuff put in teargas as an eye irritant; hence, “to mace” someone means to teargas them.

-I’ve never seen one, but nutmeg plant info lists it as an evergreen, tropical tree with multiple stems that attains heights from between 30-60 feet tall.
+I’ve never seen one, but nutmeg plant info lists it as an evergreen, tropical tree with multiple stems that attains heights from between 30 to 60 feet (9-18 m.) tall.
 The tree has narrow, oval leaves and bears male or female yellow blossoms.
-The fruit is 2 inches long covered by an outer husk, which splits apart when the fruit is ripened.
+The fruit is 2 inches (5 cm.) long covered by an outer husk, which splits apart when the fruit is ripened.

 Can You Grow Nutmeg?

-If you happen to live in the right place and can get your hands on one, you may be have success with growing nutmeg spice.
-Nutmeg trees can grow in USDA zones 10-11.
+If you happen to live in the right place and can get your hands on one, you may have success with growing nutmeg spice.
+Nutmeg trees can grow in USDA zones 10 and 11.
 As a tropical tree, nutmeg likes it hot, in mostly sunny locations with some dappled shade.
 Choose a protected site if your area is prone to gusty winds.

 Nutmeg trees should be planted in rich, organic soil with a medium texture and low salinity.
-The pH level should be 6-7, although they will tolerate ranges from 5.5-7.5.
+The pH level should be 6 to 7, although they will tolerate ranges from 5.5 to 7.5.
 A soil test will aid in determining if the site is appropriate or if you need to amend it to correct a lack of nutrients.
-Mix in organic matter like bark chips, rotted manure or leaves to buck up the nutrition level and aid in aeration and water retention.
-Be sure to dig your hole at least four feet deep, as nutmegs do not like shallow roots.
+Mix in organic matter like bark chips, rotted manure, or leaves to buck up the nutrition level and aid in aeration and water retention.
+Be sure to dig your hole at least 4 feet (1 m.) deep, as nutmegs do not like shallow roots.

 Nutmegs need well-draining soil, but they also like it humid and damp, so keep the tree moist.
 Drying out will stress the nutmeg.
 Mulching around the tree can aid in water retention, but don’t pack it against the trunk or you may be inviting unwanted insects and opening the tree to diseases.

-Expect the tree to bear fruit between 5-8 years of age for around 30-70 years.
-Once the tree flowers, fruit is ripe (indicated by the cracked husk) and ready for harvest between 150-180 days after planting and may produce up to 1,000 fruits annually.
+Expect the tree to bear fruit between five and eight years of age for around 30 to 70 years.
+Once the tree flowers, fruit is ripe (indicated by the cracked husk) and ready for harvest between 150 and 180 days after planting and may produce up to 1,000 fruits annually.